irudayambics/Java/README.md

-# REST API demo project for greenkoncepts
+# REST API demo project
 1. A REST API that inserts records in Customer table.
 The API should take JSON data as input.
 </br>
 2. A REST API that inserts records in Order table based on the previously inserted customer records.
 The API should take JSON data asinput.